robaho/httpserver/README.md

 ## performance

+** updated 11/22/2024: retested using JDK 23.
+The results for the JDK version dropped dramatically because I was able to resolve the source of the errors (incorrect network configuration) - and now the robaho version is more than 10x faster.

-This version performs more than **3x** better than the JDK version when tested using the [Tech Empower Benchmarks](https://github.com/TechEmpower/FrameworkBenchmarks/tree/master/frameworks/Java/httpserver) on an identical hardware/work setup with the same JDK 21 version.<sup>1</sup> Early results with JDK-24 and the improved virtual threads scheduling shows even greater performance improvement.
+This version performs more than **10x** better than the JDK version when tested using the [Tech Empower Benchmarks](https://github.com/TechEmpower/FrameworkBenchmarks/tree/master/frameworks/Java/httpserver) on an identical hardware/work setup with the same JDK 23 version.<sup>1</sup>

-The frameworks were also tested using [go-wrk](https://github.com/robaho/go-wrk)<sup>2</sup>
+The frameworks were also tested using [go-wrk](https://github.com/tsliwowicz/go-wrk)<sup>2</sup>

-<sup>1</sup>_Currently working on submitting the robaho version to the Tech Empower benchmarks project for 3-party confirmation._<br>
+<sup>1</sup>_The robaho version has been submitted to the Tech Empower benchmarks project for 3-party confirmation._<br>
 <sup>2</sup>_`go-wrk` does not use http pipelining so, the large number of connections is the limiting factor. `go-wrk` was tested using the Tech Empower server process._

 **robaho tech empower**
 ```